thinkbigthings/seebie/README.md

 The IDE can set up a run configuration to run npm as well.

 Note that the React app has a proxy set in `package.json` so that we can run the front end and back end independently.
-Another advantage of the proxy is that we can just point it to another address or port to use the local web UI against any server we want.

 ### Server